 Nobody can head into Holi Festival without their own stash of colours to throw around (or at people).
 Things can get very messy on the day so the street stalls all around the city are doing a roaring trade running up to the big day so be prepared!

 Stock up on food

-Literally everyone gets involved in the Holi Festival whether it is in the midst of it all or watching from the rooftops so be warned, the shops and restaurants will be shut until round 5pm.
-You are able head back out later after a shower to dinner.
+Literally, everyone gets involved in the Holi Festival whether it is in the midst of it all or watching from the rooftops so be warned, the shops and restaurants will be shut until around 5 pm.
+You are able to head back out later after a shower to dinner.

 Protect against discolouration